 (1) To both parents jointly pursuant to Chapter 4 (commencing with Section 3080) or to either parent.
 In making an order granting custody to either parent, the court shall consider, among other factors, which parent is more likely to allow the child frequent and continuing contact with the noncustodial parent, consistent with Sections 3011 and 3020, and shall not prefer a parent as custodian because of that parent's sex.
 The court, in its discretion, may require the parents to submit to the court a plan for the implementation of the custody order."

 There is more to Family Code 3044 than what we wrote, above.
 The part in bold is the part we wanted to emphasize.

-Keys to winning a child custody case in California due to frustration of parenting time
+Keys to winning a child custody case due to frustration of parenting time

 - Document the other parent's misconduct.
 Use text messages or emails to confirm what the parent has done and is doing.

 - Write everything politely and with the knowledge the judge may read it one day.
 Do not make offensive comments or personal attacks.
 Focus on the child or children.
 Attempt to co-parent but also emphasize the other parent's misconduct.

 - Give the other parent a short window of time to do the right thing.
 Do not allow a status quo that limits your parenting time to continue.